Skip to main content

 Here are four key aspects of the Dutch legislation governing director dismissal:

-1. Director Dismissal Procedure: Dutch company law outlines the specific steps and requirements that must be followed when dismissing a director.
+1. Director dismissal procedure: Dutch company law outlines the specific steps and requirements that must be followed when dismissing a director.
 This includes providing notice, holding a meeting of shareholders, and obtaining the necessary approvals.

-2. Netherlands Corporate Governance: The Dutch corporate governance code provides guidelines and principles for the conduct of directors, including their duties and responsibilities towards the company and its stakeholders.
+2. Netherlands corporate governance: The Dutch corporate governance code provides guidelines and principles for the conduct of directors, including their duties and responsibilities towards the company and its stakeholders.

-3. Statutory Director in the Netherlands: The legal framework also distinguishes between executive and non-executive directors, with different rules and regulations applying to each.
+3. Statutory director in the Netherlands: The legal framework also distinguishes between executive and non-executive directors, with different rules and regulations applying to each.

-4. Directors Duties and Responsibilities: Dutch law imposes certain duties and responsibilities on directors, including acting in the best interests of the company, avoiding conflicts of interest, and exercising due care and diligence in their role.
+4. Directors' duties and responsibilities: Dutch law imposes certain duties and responsibilities on directors, including acting in the best interests of the company, avoiding conflicts of interest, and exercising due care and diligence in their role.

 Distinction between statutory and non-statutory directors of Dutch companies